 We value professional development, and encourage our team to participate in a variety of courses, in order to grow and keep up to date with new developments in the educational field.
-We are fortunate that many of our staff are able to speak second languages, so we are excited to be introducing French & Mandarin lessons for our children in 2020!
+We are fortunate that many of our staff are able to speak second languages, which adds to the rich culture at our centre.

 At Avonhead Montessori Preschool and Nursery the children have opportunities to engage with purposeful work from the practical life, sensorial, language, maths and culture areas, where important cognitive, social and emotional skills are developing.
 They can choose to work either individually or in small groups.